hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 After a short time, you will receive the message **OK**

-You should see the "Hello World!" message appear on the AWS IoT console under the topic "data".
+You should see the "Hello World!" message appear on the AWS IoT MQTT Test client under the topic "data".

 ## 7.3 Receiving data and commands from the cloud